AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-introduction.md

 Type-1 and OpenType® fonts are not embedded in PCL output.
 Content that is formatted with Type-1 and OpenType® fonts is rasterized and generated as a bitmap image that can be large and slower to generate.

 Downloaded or embedded fonts are automatically substituted when generating PostScript, PCL, or PDF output.
-This means that only the subset of the font glyphs that are required to properly render the generated document is included in the generated output.
+It means that only the subset of the font glyphs that are required to properly render the generated document is included in the generated output.

-#### Working with device profile files (XDC file) {#working-with-xdc-files}
+### Working with device profile files (XDC file) {#working-with-xdc-files}

 A device profile (XDC file) is a printer description file in XML format.
 This file enables the Communications APIs to output documents as laser or label printer formats.
-Communications APIs use the XDC files including these:
+Communications APIs use the XDC files including the following:

 - hppcl5c.xdc